Test Framework¶

 static Botan::RandomNumberGenerator &rng()¶

 Returns a reference to a fast, not cryptographically secure random number generator.
-It is deterministicly seeded with the seed logged by the test runner, so it is possible to reproduce results in “random” tests.
+It is deterministically seeded with the seed logged by the test runner, so it is possible to reproduce results in “random” tests.

 -